 ForestFinance projects focus on the sustainable and fair cultivation of natural raw materials such as wood, cocoa, olives, dates and almonds.
 We attach equal importance to the economic, ecological and social impact of all our projects.

 Our forest conservation projects focus on ecological and social impact.
 "We build forests" serves as the principle of our actions at all locations.
-Whether in Germany, North Africa, South and Central America or Asia - we reforest, grow fruit sustainably and consistently protect existing rainforest.
+Whether in Germany, North Africa, South and Central America or Asia - we reforest, grow fruit sustainably and consistently protect existing rainforest and the climate.

 We work transparently and are committed to short supply chains and fair employment at all project locations, as well as climate and species protection.
 We have our work certified according to strict standards and regularly audited by independent third parties.